Safety in NASCAR: Car design

 Further safety concerns with the Next Gen have arisen following an increased frequency of airborne flips, known as blowovers, in the Cup Series.
 This is largely blamed on the switch to a flat underwing and diffuser by many, though NASCAR has yet to officially acknowledge this claim.
 Following Corey LaJoie's flip at Michigan in 2024, NASCAR mandated the inclusion of a second shark fin on the right side of the rear window to increase lift off speeds reportedly by 20%.
 However, despite the wind tunnel data showing significant improvement, Michael McDowell and Josh Berry both were airborne at the following race at Daytona; Berry specifically going completely over and heavily impacting the inside wall in a manner quite similar to LaJoie's flip the prior week.
 The Next Gen had gotten airborne four other times previously: when Harrison Burton flipped in the car's inaugural Daytona 500 (2022), Chase Briscoe nearly going over in following Daytona race that summer, Ryan Preece's violent flip in the 2023 summer race, and Brad Keselowski's car lifting up following a crash at Talladega later that fall.
 Ryan Preece's flip resulted in the backstretch grass at Daytona getting paved over, which is credited for preventing Josh Berry's flip the following year from becoming similarly violent.
 Similar blowover incidents had previously resulted in the wing being removed from the Car of Tomorrow midway through the 2010 season.
+For its part, NASCAR introduced additional flaps at the A-post at the 2025 Daytona summer race and made them a permanent fixture in 2026.